majestyz3/TS-Agility/docs/class1/lab4/module4.rst

     .. image:: ./ocbookmark.jpg

 #.
-Verify the application is working by clicking a few tabs and viewng products.
+Verify the application is working by clicking a few tabs and viewing products.

     .. image:: ./opencart.jpg